-In connection with the Quarterly Report of ALX Oncology Holdings Inc. (the "Company"), on Form 10-Q for the period ended June 30, 2022, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I certify, pursuant to 18 U.S.C. §1350, as adopted pursuant to section 906 of the Sarbanes-Oxley Act of 2002, that:
+In connection with the Quarterly Report of ALX Oncology Holdings Inc. (the "Company"), on Form 10-Q for the period ended September 30, 2022, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I certify, pursuant to 18 U.S.C. §1350, as adopted pursuant to section 906 of the Sarbanes-Oxley Act of 2002, that:

-The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and

-(2) The information contained in the Report fairly presents, in all material respects, the financial condition and result of operations of the Company.

-Date: Augus st 8, 2022 By: /s/ Peter Garcia
+(1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and (2) The information contained in the Report fairly presents, in all material respects, the financial condition and result of operations of the Company.
+Date: November 8, 2022 Ву: /s/ Peter Garcia Peter Garcia Chief Financial Officer (Principal Financial Officer)

-• Peter Garcia

-Chief Financial Officer